eea/eea.docker.volumesbackup/README.md

 backup your docker data containers.
 Please modify it according with your needs.
 As a best practice this should be on a different drive (external hard-disk, nfs, etc.)

+This will create a folder at `/var/local/dockerbck/volume-copy` if it does not exist and will store the volumes content in there.

 ### Single run

     $ docker run --rm \